Skip to content

 A seed library is a lending library that holds garden seeds instead of books.
 It is an easy, low-commitment way to try out gardening.

-Through the generosity of community members, we collected various types of flower, herb, fruit, vegetable, and native seeds.
+Through the generosity of community members and seed companies, we collected various types of flower, herb, fruit, vegetable, and native seeds.

 No!
 There’s no pressure to bring seeds back or guarantee a harvest—just give it a try and discover the joys of gardening.
 We will happily accept any seeds that you are able to harvest, though.